High order discretization methods for spatial-dependent epidemic models: Numerical experiments

-Since we cannot compute the exact solution accurately, we are going to compute the errors using a reference solution.
-The reference solution is computed by using the same parameters and method, but with a very small step size.
+Since we cannot approximate the exact solution accurately, we are going to compute the numerical errors for different methods by using a reference solution.
+To have a fair comparison the reference solution is computed by using the same parameters and method, but with either a large number of quadrature nodes or a very small time step.

-We first observe how well the different cubatures behave.
-As seen in \cref{sec:Spatial}, using more points in cubature \eqref{gaussQ} results in smaller errors, and also faster convergence.
+We first observe how well the different quadratures behave.
+As seen in \cref{sec:Spatial}, using more nodes in quadrature \eqref{gaussQ} results in smaller errors, and also faster convergence.
 Numerical experiments show that this is also the case for the system \eqref{trapeq2}.
-The $L^1$-norm errors can be seen in Figure~\ref{quad_error}.
-It is clear that for $25$ or $100$ points there is no remarkable difference between the interpolations, but for more cubature points cubic and spline interpolation perform better.
-Bilinear interpolation results in similar errors for both cubatures \eqref{elhay_kautsky} and \eqref{gaussQ}.
-As it can be seen, cubic and spline interpolation perform the same way for cubature \eqref{elhay_kautsky} and smaller errors are observed with spline interpolation and cubature \eqref{gaussQ}.
+The $L^2$-norm errors for the different quadrature formulas and interpolations are plotted in Figure~\ref{quad_error}.
+It is clear that for a small number of quadrature nodes there is no remarkable difference between the interpolations, but for more quadrature nodes makima and spline interpolation perform better.
+Bilinear interpolation results in similar errors for both quadratures \eqref{elhay_kautsky} and \eqref{gaussQ}.
+The makima and spline interpolations have a similar performance for the Elhay--Kautsky quadrature \eqref{elhay_kautsky} and smaller errors are observed with spline interpolation and Gauss--Legendre quadrature \eqref{gaussQ}.
+Notice, thought that spline interpolation does not guarantee the preservation of properties $D_1$--$D_4$, e.g., setting $\beta_0 = 1$ in \eqref{eq:g2} yields negative values for the infected density $I$.

-Another important question is the order of the different time integration methods, and how the forward Euler compares to the first-order direct method described in \cref{subsec:InteqralSolution}.
-Numerical experiments show that the higher order schemes work as expected, namely that by using enough cubature points and grid points, a reasonably small error can be achieved with the desired accuracy order.